Larawiz/docs/docs/model-properties/seeders.md

 ## Before & After

-You may call a method _before_ and _after_ the seeding by just creating them as `before()` and `after()`, respectively.
+You may execute some logic _before_ and _after_ the calling all the seeding methods by just creating the `before()` and `after()` methods, respectively.
 As with the _seed_ methods, these are resolved by the container, so you can use Dependency Injection.

-The `before()` method is a great place to make checks or prepare the database beforehand, while the `after()` is a good place to remove artifacts or check everything when right.
+The `before()` method is a great place to [skip](#skipping-a-seeder) the seeder class or prepare the database beforehand.
+The `after()` is good to remove unwanted artifacts or just stop if something is not right.

 ```php
 use App\Models\Podcast;